krasaee/alethic/README.md

 # Alethic Instruction-Based State Machine (ISM)

 ## Introduction
+Welcome to the Alethic ISM project group!
+This project was born from my interest and work on "Case for Animal-Friendly LLMs".
+It's an experimental journey, and while I don't claim to have all the answers, I'm excited about what we're building here.

+# Description
-Welcome to the Alethic ISM project, an experimental framework utilizing state machines for complex instruction processing, especially in language processing.
-Developed from scratch in under two months, it includes a full suite of initial research experiments.
+The Alethic ISM project, an experimental framework utilizing state machines for instruction processing, specifically but not limited to language processing.
+Developed from scratch in under two months, it includes a full suite of initial research experiments, which we will share shortly.

 ## Key Concepts
 - **State Machines**: Alethic ISM employs state machines for data and instruction handling, with each state representing distinct information or processing stages.